Digital FAST: An AI-Driven Multimodal Framework for Rapid and Early Stroke Screening: Related Work

-Although these studies demonstrate the promise of multimodal and non-invasive stroke screening, existing methods either focus on a limited set of modalities, rely on raw identity sensitive data, or are designed primarily for clinical rather than prehospital contexts.
-Motivated by these limitations, the present study aims to develop a privacy aware, multimodal deep learning system that integrates facial landmarks, speech signals, and upper body movement information for early stroke screening in prehospital environments.
+Although these studies demonstrate the effectiveness of multimodal learning for stroke assessment, most existing systems are designed for controlled clinical environments and rely on raw facial video data, which may raise privacy concerns and limit their applicability in practical prehospital scenarios.
+Motivated by these limitations, the present study aims to develop a privacy-aware multimodal deep learning system that integrates facial landmarks, speech signals, and upper-body movement information for early stroke screening in prehospital environments.